pvcraven/web-development-class/source/semester_1/assignments/02_dvcs/dvcs.rst

 ^^^^^^^^^^^^^^^^^^^^

 1. Each person should be checking in at least three ``.html`` files.
-   (From assignment one.)
+   Don't let your partner check in your files.
+2. You should have a proper directory layout.
+(See :ref:`sample-directory-structure`.)
+3. At least one image should be added and used in your project.
+4. One person, and one person only, should :ref:`initialize-repository`.
+5. That person should :ref:`create-project-in-github`.
+6. Then :ref:`first-push`.
+7. The OTHER people in your project need :ref:`clone-repository`.
+8. The OTHER people need to add in their files.
    If your partner goofed checked in *all* the files, including yours, then go back and delete your three files.
 Commit the deletion.
 Then add your three files back in.